 - Mixing Bowl - To make and combine the Italian Sausage filling.

 - Pasta Pot - Used it to cook and drain the pasta.
-I developed this recipe using the AVACRAFT Stainless Steel Saucepan with Glass Strainer Lid.
+I developed this recipe using the Stainless Steel Saucepan with Glass Strainer Lid.
 The lid has a convenient strainer with two sizes, and it's just the right size to cook pasta for two.
 It's also a multifunctional saucepan so that you can cook in it.

 - I've also used it for potatoes to make mashed potatoes.
 Just drain, add the seasonings, and mash.
 The same for the pasta; I could drain it and then add the olive oil and seasonings.